Horticulture

 Growers and primary processors (for example, pack-houses) must:

-- identify and control food safety hazards associated with growing and primary processing of melons
+- Identify and control food safety hazards associated with growing and primary processing of melons.

-- have an approved food safety management statement which includes notifying regulators of their activities.
+- Have an approved food safety management statement which includes notifying regulators of their activities.

-- includes watermelon, rockmelon, honeydew melon and piel de sapo.
+This applies to fresh melons, including watermelon, rockmelon, honeydew melon and piel de sapo.

 More information

-Food Standards Australia New Zealand - Food safety in horticulture
+- Food Standards Australia New Zealand – Food safety in horticulture

-Fresh Produce Safety Centre - Food safety grower guides
+- Fresh Produce Safety Centre – Food safety grower guides

-Fresh Produce Safety Centre - Guidelines for fresh produce food safety 2022
+- Fresh Produce Safety Centre – Guidelines for fresh produce food safety 2022

-Fresh Produce Safety Centre - Fresh Produce Safety Centre publications
+- Fresh Produce Safety Centre – Fresh Produce Safety Centre publications

-International Fresh Produce Association - Guidance on handling fresh produce exposed to flood water
+- International Fresh Produce Association – Guidance on handling fresh produce exposed to flood water

-Australian Farmers Markets Association - Farmers market safety guide
+- Australian Farmers Markets Association – Farmers market safety guide